The father of a righteous man has great joy; he who has a wise son delights in him. – Proverbs 23:24

 On the bright side, our early start and money saved did allow us to splurge for a cup of coffee on the way.
 Dad doesn’t understand my need for cream in my coffee, but thankfully he doesn’t hassle me about it – a true privilege that comes from being the heir to his fortune.
 Properly caffeinated, we are ready to fish.

 We have several spots we like to fish, but today we chose a spot in a park in Freeland.
 Dad’s leg is bugging him a bit this morning, so we thought the park would be more comfortable and easier to access.
 Plus this spot along the Tittabawassee River is usually good for catching a wide variety of fish, assuming we’d catch anything at all.
-We settled into our spot, baited our poles, including “mom’s” fishing pole with a Smoky-Link sausage and began our quest.
+We settled into our spot, baited our hooks, including “mom’s” fishing pole with a Smoky-Link sausage and began our quest.

 As I finished telling him about the kids, he quickly raised his pole to set the hook on what he hoped to be the first fish of the day.
 As he reeled in his line he didn’t feel a fish tugging, but as the hook came into view we laid our eyes upon the first fish of the day: a 3” long perch.
 Dad is notorious for catching fish so small they would be considered bait in most aquariums, let alone a river.
 I laughed as he carefully removed the hook and sent junior back home to his mom.
 Dad laughed as I handed him his quarter for catching the first “fish” of the day.